darthlukan/gobot/README.md

 ## TODO

 - 1. Add commands that actually do something useful
-- 2. Parse URLs pasted in channels to verify that they are legit.
-- 3. Google Search
+- 2. Google Search
-- 4. Logging
+- 3. Logging
-- 5. Tests would be nice >.>
+- 4. Tests would be nice >.>

 ## License